Oriol Busquets: Clermont

 On 28 August 2021, Busquets signed with Clermont Foot on a three-year contract.
 He played his first Ligue 1 match on 19 September, five minutes in the 1–1 home draw with Stade Brestois 29.

 Busquets made only ten competitive appearances during his spell in France.

 Arouca

 Busquets moved clubs and countries again in summer 2022, joining F.C.
 Arouca from Portugal on a three-year deal; Clermont did not require any compensation to release him from his contract, but did retain 35% of the player's rights.

+During his tenure at the Estádio Municipal de Arouca, Busquets totalled 53 games, including both legs of the 2023–24 UEFA Europa Conference League third qualifying round against Norway's SK Brann (4–3 aggregate loss).

+Andorra

+On 24 January 2025, Busquest signed a five-month contract with FC Andorra of the Spanish Primera Federación, with the option to extend the move until June 2026.

+K.A.S.
+Eupen

+Busquets moved again on 25 July 2025, signing a two-year contract with K.A.S.
+Eupen from the Belgian Challenger Pro League as a free agent.

 International career

 Busquets won his only cap for Spain at under-21 level on 6 September 2019, playing the entire 1–0 win in Kazakhstan for the 2021 UEFA European Championship qualifiers.

 Personal life

 Busquets' older brother, Pol, was also a footballer.
 He played as a goalkeeper, and both he and their father Jordi were developed at Barcelona.